Zucchini and squash are popular plants. They make great additions to many gardens. And there are a huge variety of different options to choose from.

 The squash in this planting plan shades the soil, reducing moisture loss and weed growth.
 It also helps to protect the other crops from being eaten by a range of pests.
 The corn, meanwhile, is the ‘supporting sister’ – providing support for beans to grow.
 And the beans nurture the squash and corn as a nitrogen fixing plant.

 But plenty of other plants make excellent companions for your zucchini and squash.
-Examples include:
+You can find a full list here, but examples include:

 - Peas (another nitrogen fixer).

 - Tomatoes (which require similar growing conditions).